 This module can be taken as a standalone course or as part of building up to a certificate, diploma or master’s degree.
 You can take up to three modules before deciding whether you want to work towards a degree.

 If you are wanting to gain a master’s degree then you will need to complete and pass eight modules and a dissertation within a five year period, certain modules will be compulsory depending on the degree you opt to take.
 Find out which modules these are and how to apply for a part-time course.

 This module builds an understanding of life cycle assessment methodology developed in the Life Cycle Thinking and the Circular Economy module, by providing more in-depth training on life cycle assessment methodology, and practical experience of doing a life cycle assessment.

-- Understand all four stages of the life cycle assessment methodology
+- Demonstrate understanding of the life cycle assessment methodology

 - Be aware of the resources required to do a life cycle assessment study in practice